Getting a part-time job at university - what's it really like?

 Get ready for uni: the ultimate guide

 Sign up for exclusive access to our content hub to get ready for student life.
-You'll find video podcast episodes published weekly on topics including mental health, budgeting and how to make friends at uni as well as handy resources and tips for uni life!
+You'll find podcasts, blogs and vlogs from our students on mental health, budgeting, making friends at uni and more!